-Michael Jackson TV Movie: Role As Joseph Fiennes In ‘Urban Myths’ Slammed On Twitter
+Michael Jackson TV Movie: Joseph Fiennes As The Late Star In ‘Urban Myths’ Slammed On Twitter

 Fiennes has admitted that he was shocked to receive the role.
 He, however, noted that Jackson was “closer to my color than his original color,” adding that the show is not malicious but endearing.

-Nonetheless, the Michael Jackson TV movie portrayal has received a barrage of criticisms on Twitter.
+Nonetheless, the Michael Jackson TV movie portrayal has received a barrage of criticism on Twitter.
 It has been described as both racist and bizarre by critics.

 Joseph Fiennes as Michael Jackson?
 Suppose it makes as much sense as Tom Cruise portraying the 6'5" 260lb Jack Reacher#UrbanMyths